cosimameyer/cosimameyer.com/content/post/2022-10-17-understanding-the-basics-of-package-writing-in-r/index.md

 Writing a package sounds big - and it can for sure be.
 But in its simplest form, it’s not that much more than putting a function in a package structure.
 The R community is great and came up with multiple great helpers that make your life easier!

 ### 💡 What’s in an R package?
 Simply speaking, an R package allows you to put functions in a box and make them available for others to use.
-Ideally, your R package also comes with unit tests that make sure that your package works (or if it doesn't throw meaningful errors and let you dive into the functions and explore why it doesn't) and it adheres to the common standards of developing a package.
+Ideally, your R package also comes with unit tests that make sure that your package works (or if it doesn't throw meaningful errors and let you dive into the functions and explore why it doesn't) and that it adheres to the common standards of developing a package.

 ### 🕵🏼‍️ Essential components of an R package